-If so, it might be wise to add on the Adventure Sports Bundle.
+If so, adding the Adventure Sports Bundle might be wise.
 That way, if you hurt yourself doing something you’ve never done before (or even doing something you’ve done tons of times before…), you’ll be covered.

-If you have a furry friend that travels with you, then you’ll want to make sure that he or she is covered, too!
+If you have a furry friend who travels with you, you’ll want to ensure that he or she is covered, too!

-AIG’s Pet Bundle covers your pet for illness or injury while traveling, and also will give you the option to cancel your trip at the last minute if your pet is in critical condition or dies.
+AIG’s Pet Bundle covers your pet for illness or injury while traveling and will allow you to cancel your trip at the last minute if your pet is in critical condition or dies.

 Rental Vehicle Damage Coverage

-Not everyone rents a car when they travel but if you do, and if you’re not covered by your own insurance or by any of your travel credit cards, rental vehicle damage coverage can be a lifesaver.
+Not everyone rents a car when they travel, but if you do and are not covered by your insurance or travel credit cards, rental vehicle damage coverage can be a lifesaver.